Have you ever had a “Crafternoon” with your kids or nanny kids?

 And one thing to consider if you think your child will be flying these around outside, and they’ll want those wings to flap.
 Best to opt for the doilies or the coffee filters instead of a more firm wing with your paper plates or your craft foam.
 Floppy material will flap while more rigid material won’t 🙂

-Alright everyone, that’s it for my fun spring arts and crafts ideas.
+And that’s it for these fun spring arts and crafts ideas.

-I hope this allows you to have a fun crafting soon with either your own children or your nanny children.
+We hope this helps you have some fun crafting soon with either your own children or your nanny children.